1989 United States Grand Prix: Post-race

 Before the race there was a push to reduce the number of race laps from 81 to 70, due to the expected hot weather and after practice times had revealed the race would likely hit the two hour mark well before the scheduled number of laps had been reached.
-With the track almost the same length as the Adelaide Street Circuit used for the Australian Grand Prix, the prediction was that lap times would be around the 1:15 to 1:20 mark; however, qualifying times were around 15 seconds slower than this.
+With the track slightly longer than the Adelaide Street Circuit used for the Australian Grand Prix (measuring 3800 metres, against 3780 metres of the Australian track), the prediction was that lap times would be around the 1:15 to 1:20 mark; however, qualifying times were around 15 seconds slower than this.
 Ken Tyrrell was the only team boss who refused to sign the document which would have allowed the race length to be reduced.
 In the race, Jonathan Palmer lost a certain 4th place when his Tyrrell 018 ran out of fuel on lap 69.
 Had the race been flagged after 70 laps, Palmer would have finished 4th having already been lapped by Prost instead of running out of fuel and being classified as 9th and last.